Contact

 Time-of-Flight for 3-D Endoscopy and Open Surgery

-Sven Haase, Jakob Wasza, Mustafa Safak, Thomas Kilgus, Lena Maier-Hein, Hubertus Feußner, Joachim Hornegger
+Patch Based Specular Reflection Removal for Range Images in Hybrid 3-D Endoscopy Sven Haase, Jakob Wasza, Mustafa Safak, Thomas Kilgus, Lena Maier-Hein, Hubertus Feußner, Joachim Hornegger

-• In minimally invasive surgery, hybrid 3-D endoscopy is an evolving field of research that aims to augment conventional video based systems by metric 3-D measurements.
+In minimally invasive surgery, hybrid 3-D endoscopy is an evolving field of research that aims to augment conventional video based systems by metric 3-D measurements.
 One crucial issue with these systems arises from specular reflections that result in overexposed RGB values and invalid range measurements.
 In this paper, we address this problem by registering video and range information acquired from different view points using a patch based approach.
 This allows to replace invalid measurements caused by specular reflections in one view with valid data from non-specular regions in the other view.
 In contrast to previous approaches that employ interpolation techniques our method utilizes actual scene information being advantageous in a medical environment.
 In our experiments, we show that our method decreases the mean absolute error in common situations on average by more than 30% compared to conventional interpolation.
 Moreover, for challenging scenarios we outperform interpolation by more than 1 mm and reconstruct important structures that inherently could not be restored by conventional interpolation.

-Tobias Lindenberger, Sven Haase, Jakob Wasza, Thomas Kilgus, Lena Maier-Hein, Hubertus Feuner, Joachim Hornegger
+Temporal Non-Local-Means Filtering in Hybrid 3-D Endoscopy Tobias Lindenberger, Sven Haase, Jakob Wasza, Thomas Kilgus, Lena Maier-Hein, Hubertus Feuner, Joachim Hornegger

-• Time-of-Flight (ToF) cameras are a novel and fast developing technology for acquiring 3-D surfaces.
+Time-of-Flight (ToF) cameras are a novel and fast developing technology for acquiring 3-D surfaces.
 In recent years they have gathered interest from many fields including 3-D endoscopy.
 However, preprossessing of the obtained images is absolutely mandatory due to the low signal-to-noise ratio of current sensors.
 One possibility to increase image quality is the non-local-means (NLM) filter that utilizes local neighborhoods for denoising.
 In this paper we present an enhanced NLM filter for hybrid 3-D endoscopy.
 The introduced filter gathers the structural information from an RGB image that shows the same scene as the range image.
 To cope with camera movements, we incorporate a temporal component by considering a sequence of frames.
 Evaluated on simulated data, the algorithm showed an improvement in range accuracy of 70% when compared to the unfiltered image.

-Sven Haase, Sebastian Bauer, Jakob Wasza, Thomas Kilgus, Lena Maier-Hein, Armin Schneider, Michael Kranzfelder, Hubertus Feußner, Joachim Hornegger
+3-D Operation Situs Reconstruction with Time-of-Flight Satellite Cameras Using Photogeometric Data Fusion Sven Haase, Sebastian Bauer, Jakob Wasza, Thomas Kilgus, Lena Maier-Hein, Armin Schneider, Michael Kranzfelder, Hubertus Feußner, Joachim Hornegger

-• Minimally invasive procedures are of growing importance in modern surgery.
+Minimally invasive procedures are of growing importance in modern surgery.
 Navigation and orientation are major issues during these interventions as conventional endoscopes only cover a limited eld of view.
 We propose the application of a Time-of-Flight (ToF) satellite camera at the zenith of the pneumoperitoneum to survey the operation situs.
-Due to its limited eld of view we propose a fusion of di erent 3-D views to reconstruct the situs using photometric and geometric information provided by the ToF sensor.
+Due to its limited eld of view we propose a fusion of dierent 3-D views to reconstruct the situs using photometric and geometric information provided by the ToF sensor.
 We were able to reconstruct the entire abdomen with a mean absolute mesh-to-mesh error of less than 5 mm compared to CT ground truth data, at a frame rate of 3 Hz.
 The framework was evaluated on real data from a miniature ToF camera in an open surgery pig study and for quantitative evaluation with a realistic human phantom.
 With the proposed approach to operation situs reconstruction we improve the surgeons' orientation and navigation and therefore increase safety and speed up surgical interventions.

 Medical Image Computing and Computer-Assisted Intervention - MICCAI 2013, Lecture Notes in Computer Science, Nagoya, 23.09, vol. 8149, pp. 356-363, 2013 (BiBTeX, Who cited this?)

-Sven Haase, Armin Schneider, Michael Kranzfelder, Thomas Kilgus, Lena Maier-Hein, Joachim Hornegger, Hubertus Feußner
+Time-of-Flight Based Collision Avoidance for Robot Assisted Minimally Invasive Surgery Sven Haase, Armin Schneider, Michael Kranzfelder, Thomas Kilgus, Lena Maier-Hein, Joachim Hornegger, Hubertus Feußner

-• In minimally invasive surgery navigation and orientation are major issues due to the limited field of view.
+In minimally invasive surgery navigation and orientation are major issues due to the limited field of view.
 To ensure the safety while navigating through the patient´s abdomen it is of high importance to avoid collisions with surrounding tissue and organs.
 Recently, intelligent assistance systems have been developed to eliminate the error prone navigation of surgeons and replace it by indirect navigation using a robot.
 To ease the navigation and guarantee that the endoscope always keeps a fixed distance to the operation site we introduce a Time-of-Flight based module for robotic assistance systems.
 Our module allows the endoscope to hover over the situs to avoid collisions with healthy tissue.

 Evaluating effectiveness and acceptance of robots in surgery: user centered design and economic factors (ICRA Workshop 2013), Karlsruhe, 06.05, pp. n/a, 2013 (BiBTeX, Who cited this?)

-Jens Wetzl, Oliver Taubmann, Sven Haase, Thomas Köhler, Martin Kraus, Joachim Hornegger
+GPU Accelerated Time-of-Flight Super-Resolution for Image-Guided Surgery Jens Wetzl, Oliver Taubmann, Sven Haase, Thomas Köhler, Martin Kraus, Joachim Hornegger

 Computer- und Roboter Assistierte Chirurgie (CURAC 2013), Innsbruck, 28.11, pp. 194-197, 2013 (BiBTeX, Who cited this?)